 There are myriad versions of financial clickbait scams and malvertising, often targeting specific markets or countries.
 They are designed to reflect current trends, from cryptocurrency investment and NFT markets to the American Rescue Plan and the Student Loan Payment Pause.

 Like all advertisers, scammers spend a great deal of time tailoring creatives to specific audiences.
 For example, campaigns aimed at Canadian targets feature Keanu Reeves, while those sent to Australians feature Mel Gibson.
 Targets worldwide are shown ads featuring Elon Musk.

 Figure 4: Fiancial Ad Clickbait

-For instance, fingerprinting checks whether the client is really an iPhone user or merely a fraud detection engine emulating an iPhone.
-Are they located in Canada, or are they just using a proxy VPN to hide their true location?
-The answers to these questions are recorded so the scammer can choose whether to strike or hide the next time that user is seen.
+For instance, fingerprinting checks whether the client is really an iPhone user, or merely a fraud detection engine emulating an iPhone.
+It checks if they are located in Canada, or are using a proxy VPN to hide their true location.
+The answers to these questions are recorded, so the scammer can choose whether to strike or hide the next time that user is seen.

 Detecting cloaking is an important element in stopping this type of financial fraud and these scams.
 For example, you can start by detecting advertisements that utilize fingerprinting, since there is no reason for legit advertisers to use this tactic.

 Another way is to pinpoint differences between fake websites and real ones.
 Fake websites are never exact replicas, which is how criminals protect themselves from copyright infringement lawsuits by the real publishers they’re mimicking.
 Therefore, tools like image and text analysis can pick up on the differences and flag the sites as fake.

 The only way to keep your site safe is to use an advanced tool that can detect scam ads in real-time, block them before they are shown to the user, and replace them with safe ads.